Fu Qian

-Fu Qian (died late 263) was a military general of the state of Shu Han in the Three Kingdoms period of China.
+Fu Qian (died late 263) was a Chinese military general of the state of Shu Han in the Three Kingdoms period of China.
 He was a son of Fu Rong.

 Life

 Fu Qian was from Yiyang commandery, which is in present-day Xinyang, Henan.
 His father, Fu Rong, was killed in action during the Battle of Xiaoting in 222 against Sun Quan's forces.
 Fu Qian inherited his father's official position and served Shu as General of the Household of the Left (左中郎將), before being promoted to Area Commander (都督) of Guanzhong.

 In late 263, during the campaign on Shu by the rival state of Cao Wei, Fu Qian was sent into battle to resist the enemy.
 At that time, many people praised Fu Qian and his father as "loyal and righteous for over generations" (奕世忠義).
 Fu Qian was tasked to defend Yangping Pass while Jiang Shu (蔣舒) was sent to engage the enemy.
 However, Jiang Shu surrendered to the enemy by opening the gates and letting them in.
 The Wei general Hu Lie (胡烈) led his troops to attack Fu Qian's position.
 Fu Qian was eventually killed in the futile attempt to drive out the enemy.

+Fu Qian's sons.
+Fu Zhu (傅著) and Fu Mu (傅募) were employed during the Jin dynasty following a memorial written by Wen Li appealing Sima Yan (Emperor Wu of Jin) to act with clemency toward the descendants of former Shu Han officials.